neongreen/haskell-ex/README.md

 You can see yours (and others') progress in [this table](https://docs.google.com/spreadsheets/d/1PEF7K42M-cq1XgiAaqwf-XLeJP2wo3Dc8pU3SsD_R8s/edit?usp=sharing).

+At the end of each week each exercise is explained by someone who has solved it.

 ## Week 1 (August 26 â€“ September 5)

 ### 1. Find scary words `{scary}`